Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Stability of the sign cocycle under approximate reconstruction

 \begin{remark}[Role of compactness] Compactness of $M$ is used to obtain uniform bounds.
-For non-compact manifolds, the same result holds if the regularity bounds and non-degeneracy gap are assumed to hold uniformly on a compact subset containing all the overlaps, which is the case when the cover has finitely many charts with bounded domains. \end{remark}
+For non-compact manifolds, the same result holds if the regularity bounds and non-degeneracy gap hold uniformly on a compact subset containing all overlaps. \end{remark}